Tamales

 Tamales are so big in our kitchens that entire meals are devoted to them: the famous Tamaladas!
 Festive get-togethers we all get very excited about, where all you eat are different kinds of tamales, from beginning to end.
 Trust me, where there is a variety of tamales, you want to eat them all.

 But tamales are also everyday food, for an entire country, an entire culture.
-Accessible to everyone and anyone who can get to the corner stand and has 10 pesos (less than a dollar) in their pocket for a quick breakfast, a filling lunch or an easy merienda (light dinner).
+Accessible to everyone and anyone who can get to the corner stand and has 20 pesos (about a dollar) in their pocket for a quick breakfast, a filling lunch or an easy merienda (light dinner).

 Pati eating tamales with her school friends